 Breakfast

-Transfer to motorized canoe to the first parrot salt lick
+Take a paddled canoe to a transfer point where you will get into a motorized canoe to visit the first parrot salt lick

-Walk to the second parrot salt lick and wait for parrots to arrive
+Walk through the rainforest to the second parrot salt lick and wait for parrots to arrive

-Paddle canoe back to the Napo Wildlife Center lodge
+Take a paddled canoe back to the Napo Wildlife Center ecolodge

 Dinner